steffendx/GoNorthWiki/Deployment.md

 If your MongoDB is running you can now connect to the portal.
 But you will have to create a new admin user, see First Time Deployment below on how to create this user.

 ## Hosting GoNorth in your production environment
 Please refer to the [official documentation on how to host and deploy an ASP.Net Core application](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/?tabs=aspnetcore2x) for hosting GoNorth in a your production environment.
+Keep in mind that GoNorth requires .Net Core 2.2.

 If you use nginx or any other reverse proxy you will have to adjust the maximum upload size and the maximum header size.
 This is required to be able to upload big images for maps in Karta and ensure stability.
 I use the following settings in nginx for example: